stonybrook-lin539/main/source/main/02_ngrams_linguistics/01_scaling_ngrams.md

 We will show that none of these issues ever arise; we do so by establishing a **normal form theorem**.
 Whenever a grammar contains $n$-grams of different sizes, it can be converted to a grammar where all $n$-grams are of the same size.
+Let us call the former a **mixed grammar** and the latter a **strict grammar**.
-This converted grammar is equivalent to the original in the sense that they make the same phonotactic judgments: the first grammar deems a word well-formed iff the second one does, too, and the two also agree on which words are ill-formed.
+The strict grammar we construct will be equivalent to the original mixed one in the sense that the two make the same phonotactic judgments: the strict grammar deems a word well-formed iff the mixed grammar does, too, and the two also agree on which words are ill-formed.
-The second grammar thus behaves exactly like the first, but has a normalized form without any $n$-grams of different length.
+The strict grammar thus behaves exactly like the mixed grammar, but has a normalized form without any $n$-grams of different length.
-That's why the second grammar is called a **normal form** of the first one.
+That's why the strict grammar is called a **normal form** of the mixed one.
 **Theorem** is just a fancy term for a statement that follows from a fixed set of assumptions.
 So we are proving a theorem about the existence of a normal form, hence the term **normal form theorem**.